Kenson-f/Personal-static-site/README.md

 # Resume Website - Fresher Full-Stack Developer

-This project is a simple **HTML + CSS** based personal static site including resume webpage create as part of an assignment.
+This project is a simple **HTML + CSS** based personal static site including resume webpage created as part of an assignment.
 It represents the portfolio of a **Fresher Full-Stack Developer** applying for an IT company role.

 ---